-Please ensure that you have familiarised yourself with the scoring indicators below in order for each applicant to the treated similarly.
+Please ensure that you have familiarised yourself with the scoring indicators and questions below in order for each applicant to the treated similarly.

-- Outstanding (5) Performance is extraordinary with no gaps or weaknesses. - Excellent (4) Performance is clearly strong or exemplary.
-Gaps or weaknesses are insignificant and managed effectively. - Good (3) Performance is generally strong.
-Gaps or weaknesses are mostly insignificant and are managed effectively. - Adequate (2) Performance is average.
-There are gaps or weaknesses which are mostly managed effectively. - Below standard (1) Performance is below average to poor.
-Some gaps or weaknesses may not be managed effectively. - Insufficient evidence/knowledge (0) unable to score.
+Score Keywords Guidance 7 Truly Exceptional - Top 0.1% The performance is truly exceptional, entirely driven by the applicant, and world-leading.
+The applicant has demonstrated outputs and leadership way above their peers, independently planned and executed world-leading, and boundary pushing research and has been awarded significant research grants as a principal investigator from esteemed funding agencies.
+6 Outstanding - Top 1% Performance is extraordinary with no gaps or weaknesses.
+5 Excellent - Top 10% Performance is clearly strong or exemplary.
+Gaps or weaknesses are insignificant and managed effectively.
+4 Good - Top 25% Performance is generally strong.
+Gaps or weaknesses are mostly insignificant and are managed effectively.
+3 Adequate - Top 50% Performance is average.
+There are gaps or weaknesses which are mostly managed effectively.
+2 Below Average Performance is below average.
+There are significant gaps or weakness which are difficult to manage effectively.
+1 Below standard Performance is below average to poor.
+Some gaps or weaknesses may not be managed effectively 0 Insufficient evidence/knowledge Unable to score